Rutuja-832001/Python_lib_projects/README.md

 ## 🚀 How to Use

+1.Download the ipynb and csv files.
-1. Open the `LasVegasAirbnb.ipynb` file in Jupyter Notebook.
+2. Open the `LasVegasAirbnb.ipynb` file in Jupyter Notebook.
-2. Ensure the las_vegas_dataset is in the same folder.
+3. Ensure the las_vegas_dataset is in the same folder.
-3. Run the cells step-by-step to clean, analyze, and visualize data.
+4. Run the cells step-by-step to clean, analyze, and visualize data.

 ---
 🔍 Sample Insights